 MAJOR DEPARTMENT ADMISSION

-Because of the rapid developments in the fields of computer engineering and electronics engineering, the curricular requirements are continually reviewed and upgraded to reflect technological advances.
+Because of the rapid developments in the field of computer engineering, the curricular requirements are continually reviewed and upgraded to reflect technological advances.
 Curricular sequence and course descriptions contained herein are intended to serve as general guidelines.
 Contact the department for information on any changes to the requirements that are currently in effect but not listed in this catalog.
 Currently enrolled students are expected to modify their programs to take advantage of such revisions.
 Students who do not maintain continuous progress toward the degree through enrollment in applicable course work will be considered as new students upon reentering the computer or electronics engineering curricular sequence and will be subject to the requirements of the curriculum current at the time of their reentry.
-Certain courses may not be valid as prerequisites or as credit toward the degree after two academic years; the student’s academic adviser should be consulted regarding applicability.
+Certain courses may not be valid as prerequisites or as credit toward the degree after two academic years; the student’s academic advisor should be consulted regarding applicability.

 The department maintains a high standard of excellence in meeting its objective of providing the student with extensive experience in the fields of computer engineering and electronics engineering.
 The development of both hardware and software and the knowledge of the interrelationship of these areas is enhanced through the extensive use of laboratory equipment.
 The applicable University bulletins and College academic policies must be followed to ensure that the student satisfies the campus general education requirements.

-The capstone senior thesis requirement provides a unique and challenging opportunity for the undergraduate student to demonstrate his/her ability to apply the knowledge gained in the course work sequence to the planning, design, execution, testing and reporting of a significant project in the applications of engineering principles.
+The capstone requirement provides a unique and challenging opportunity for the undergraduate student to demonstrate his/her ability to apply the knowledge gained in the course work sequence to the planning, design, execution, testing and reporting of a significant project in the applications of engineering principles.
 The initiative and responsibility expected of the student executing the senior thesis parallel the expectations of the employer of the program graduate.

-Computer engineering and electronic engineering courses which are described in the catalog but are not shown as requirements in the semester sequences are offered as the need arises to provide co-interest areas wherein the students may broaden their background in the applications of computer engineering or electronics engineering.
+Computer engineering, electrical engineering and electronic engineering courses which are described in the catalog but are not shown as requirements in the semester sequences are offered as the need arises to provide co-interest areas wherein the students may broaden their background in the applications of computer engineering or electronics engineering.
 In addition, appropriate specified technical electives will be selected to augment the student’s particular area of interest.
 The applicability of transfer course work with engineering content toward credit in the curriculum is determined on a case-by-case basis by the department.

 Special Interest Areas